 Users’ needs are constantly changing, so decisions that were made for the site months ago aren’t always going to perform as well now as they previously did.
 Take a form, for example, that isn’t being filled out as much as we’d like it to be.
-A change needs to be made, so I would start by looking at heat maps like Hotjar, user recordings and the analytics to figure out some strategies.
-This is the stage where I could have prevented some over-thinking and time consuming decision-making.
+A change needs to be made, so I would start by looking at heat maps like Hotjar, user recordings, and analytics to figure out some strategies.
+This is the stage where I could have prevented some overthinking and time-consuming decision-making.

 I ended up having too many strategies.
 Developing a bunch of ideas after looking over the data is great, but this is the stage where you absolutely have to narrow them down to only two or three, I recommend having three.
 Once I landed on some strategies, it was time to do a bit more digging around before making some final decisions.

-By now I’ve looked over the data, found the problem areas, strategized a couple plans and ranked them based off of what other marketing companies had already accomplished.
+By now I’ve looked over the data, found the problem areas, strategized a couple of plans, and ranked them based on what other marketing companies had already accomplished.
 I’m now left with my final decision.
-It’s time to mockup my idea, send it over to programming and get the copy updated if needed.
+It’s time to mock up my idea, send it over to programming, and get the copy updated if needed.

 Are you ready for a new website redesign?

-Start building out a new site with a redesign by Revital Agency — a St. Petersburg web design, content marketing, social media management, and ecommerce web development company.
+Start building out a new site with a redesign by Oyova — a St. Petersburg web design, content marketing, social media management, and eCommerce web development company.